VA Home Loans: Home Buying and VA Loan Rates for Active Duty Military and Veterans

 The process to purchase a home with VA financing is much like purchasing a home with any kind of loan.
 You may encounter is a few extra steps, however, like obtaining your COE (usually done by the lender), and completing/obtaining VA forms such as the 26-1880 and DD-214.
 Here are some useful tips on the home purchase process:

 - Do some budgeting.
 Figure out how much you are comfortable paying each month.
 Be sure to factor in expenses that go along with being a homeowner: property taxes, homeowner’s insurance, home repairs, increased utility costs, higher commuting costs, etc. Make sure you don’t commit to a bigger home payment than you can afford.

 - Get Preapproved.
 Your lender will tell you how much you qualify for after receiving all your information.
-There’s no use looking for a home until you know your lender-approved purchase price.
+You should always have a lender-approved purchase price in hand before looking for a home.
 Your lender may need your 26-1880 and DD-214 to issue a preapproval.
 To get pre-qualified now, contact one of our VA loan professionals.
 During the prequalification process is also a great time to educate yourself about VA fees, loan limits, and requirements.

 - Find a Reputable Buyer’s Real Estate Agent.
 The best thing about being a home buyer is that your real estate agent is usually free to you.
 In most cases, the seller pays both the buyer’s and the seller’s real estate agent commissions.
 That means you get to choose a great agent who will help you find a home, do the paperwork, negotiate, and guide you through the real estate aspects of the transaction – for free.
 There’s no reason not to find a great buyer’s agent.
 Hint: don’t use the agent who is selling the home.
 He or she will not have your interests at heart, but the seller’s.